 What Jewelry Material Is Used for a Forward Helix Piercing?

-- Titanium: Titanium is always going to be the safest option for any type of body jewelry, as it doesn’t contain nickel.
+- Titanium: Titanium is likely going to be the safest option for any type of body jewelry, as it doesn’t contain nickel.
 Nickel has the potential to greatly irritate your skin if you’re not allergic (and worse if you are!), so this is a good choice for sensitive skin.